The Post-Match SOAP in a Nutshell

 - If you are a SOAP-eligible candidate, you may not share the List of Unfilled Programs with SOAP-ineligible candidates.

 Participating in the Post-Match

-The Post-Match SOAP takes place over the course of Match Week from March 12th to March 16th.
-Please note, all times are in Eastern Standard Time (EST).
+The Post-Match SOAP takes place over the course of Match Week.

-Monday: At 11 a.m.
-(EST) residency candidates who are registered to NRMP® will find out of they are Matched, Partially Matched or Unmatched.
-Those who are Partially or Unmatched and are SOAP eligible will receive the List of Unfilled Programs from the NRMP® R3® System.
+Monday: At 10 a.m.
+(EST) residency candidates who are registered to NRMP® will find out if they are Matched, Partially Matched, or Unmatched.
+Those who are Partially Matched or Unmatched and are SOAP eligible will receive the List of Unfilled Programs from the NRMP® R3® System.

-At 12 p.m.
+At 11 a.m.
 (EST) ERAS will open and allow candidates to begin submitting applications.
-Candidates will be allowed to submit up to 45 applications throughout the rest of the SOAP, however, it is highly suggested to use all 45 applications before 3 p.m. on Monday to be among the first group of candidates residency programs review during the rushed and hectic Post-Match.
+Candidates will be allowed to submit up to 45 applications throughout the rest of the SOAP, however, it is highly suggested to use all 45 applications before programs begin reviewing them to be among the first group of candidates they review during the rushed and hectic Post-Match.

-Wednesday: From 12 p.m. to 2 p.m.
+Thursday: From 9 a.m. to 11 a.m.
 (EST) Offer Round 1 will commence.
 Offer Rounds are 2-hour windows where programs can submit position offers to residency candidates through the NRMP R3 system.
 Residency candidates who receive offers will be able to Accept or Deny any offer during the Offer Rounds.
 All unanswered offers will expire after the Offer Round ends.
-If an offer is received at any point, it is highly suggested to Accept the offer as SOAP offers are rare and another opportunity may not come along.
+If an offer is received at any point, it is highly suggested to Accept the offer, as SOAP offers are rare, and another opportunity may not come along.